mariadb-corporation/mariadb-connector-cpp/README.md

   </a>
 </p>

-This is a RC release of the MariaDB Connector/C++.
+This is a GA release of the MariaDB Connector/C++.

 MariaDB Connector/C++ is released under version 2.1 of the GNU Lesser Public License.